AlterMannomann/otap/otap_ddl/packages/otap_test.md

     SELECT otap_test.throws_like('SELECT 1/0 FROM dual', '%-01476: divisor is equal to zero%') FROM dual;

+## FUNCTION otap_test.test_error
+Provides a possibility to report script errors to test sessions, that are not discovered by tests itself.
+Usually using SPERRORLOG and an error identifier during script runs or in exception blocks.
+Test errors are always considered as UNDEFINED as tests have not been executed as intended.
+Does not execute any test only writes an test error record.

+Parameter
+- *p_description* Mandatory.
+The description of the identified error.
+- *p_errors* Mandatory.
+The identified error messages like SQLERRM or MESSAGE column of SPERRORLOG.
+- *p_schema* A schema override of the current test session if needed, taken as is.
+If given the table must exist in this schema.
+Case sensitive.

+*Return* Always an otap_constants.OTAP_NUM_TEST_UNDEFINED result message using the description given.

+Example:

+    BEGIN
+      -- test procedure calls
+    EXCEPTION
+      WHEN OTHERS THEN
+        otap_log.log('Test block XX failed', 'my_test.sql', SQLERRM);
+        -- report errors in test design
+        l_return := otap_test.test_error('Complete test block XX failed', SQLERRM);
+    END;

+## FUNCTION otap_test.test_error_check
+Provides a possibility to check counts on error tables to be reported in the test setup section.
+Similar to otap_test.is_eq in the NUMBER parameter version but adjusts automatically the test set, group and name.

+Parameter:
+- *p_have* Mandatory.
+The numeric data to check.
+- *p_want* Mandatory.
+The expected numeric data.
+- *p_description* Mandatory.
+The description of the identified error.
+- *p_schema* A schema override of the current test session if needed, taken as is.
+If given the table must exist in this schema.
+Case sensitive.

+*Return* The test result as text.

+Example:

+    SELECT otap_test.test_error_check(COUNT(*), 0, 'Check script errors in SPERRORLOG') FROM sperrorlog
+     WHERE identifier = '&IDENT'
+    ;

 ## FUNCTION otap_test.current_summary
 Returns a string with a current summary of the test session.
 Session id, run time, tests executed and test in error.

 *Return* An info message about the current package session variables.

+## FUNCTION otap_test.current_settings
+Returns a LF terminated string about the current package session state.
+Wrapper for otap_api.otap_session_show.

+*Return* An info message about the current package session variables.
+## FUNCTION otap_test.set_active_report_id
+Temporarily sets the active report id.
+Will be overwritten if tests are running afterwards.
+Used to access specific older or persisted test reports with OTAP_LATEST_TEST_RESULTS_V.
+Checks if the session id exists.
+If it does not exist, the report is is not changed.
+Wrapper for otap_api.set_active_report_id.

+*Return* An success or error message.
 ## FUNCTION otap_test.set_test_name
 Handles and sets the current active test name.
 If test name is longer than 256 chars it is cutted to 256 chars.
 If NULL is given, than otap_constants.OTAP_FALLBACK_DEFAULT_TEST_NAME is used.
 Only valid within one session, if session ends, test name is reset.